In our last post, we built a powerful, multi-hop RAG agent. It's smart, it's complex, and it's... slow. And expensive.

 return all_docs

-2. Cost: Asymmetric models
+2. Cost: asymmetric models

 Problem: Our Router and Grader nodes are using our most expensive GPT-4o model.